LOYOLA UNIVERSITY CHICAGO

 Co-requisites: SOWK 330

-This course is the first of two seminars that serve to enrich students' field experience.
-The focus of this course it upon experiences and progress of the student in the first semester of field and the relationship of the field experience to specific foundation/generalist practice class content.
+This course is the first of two seminars that serve to enrich students' internship experience.
+The focus of this course is upon experiences and progress of the student in the first semester of internship and the relationship of the internship experience to specific foundational/generalist practice class content.

 SOWK 370 Power, Oppression, Privilege, and Social Justice (3 Credit Hours)